stock2shop/website/content/articles/wholesalers-send-products-to-multiple-online-retailers-with-ease.md

 ---
 title: "wholesalers send products to multiple online retailers with ease"
-seoTitle: "are you a wholesaler? how would you like more time to go fishing?"
+seoTitle: "Are you a wholesaler? how would you like more time to go fishing?"
 titleList: "are you a wholesaler? how would you like more time to go fishing?"
 seoDescription: "Are you a wholesaler?
 How would you like more time to go fishing?"
 summary: "You’ve sourced your products, you’ve developed relationships with online resellers and you’re ready to do business.
 Now what?"